ChingChiehHuang/AI-scheduling-for-Surgerry/README.md

 ## Data availability

-The minimum dataset (March to April 2020) used in time-wise evaluation for this study is availablefrom our web site:  https://cmuhopai.azurewebsites.net/.  ebsites.net/.
-The dataset required to replicate modeltraining  and  internal  evaluation  contains  personal  data  and  is  not  publicly  available,  in  keepingwith the Data Protection Policy
+The minimum dataset (March to April 2020) used in time-wise evaluation for this study is available from our web site: https://cmuhopai.azurewebsites.net/.
+The dataset required to replicate model training and internal evaluation contains personal data and is not publicly available, in keeping with the Data Protection Policy of CMUH.

 ##  Materials & correspondence